zeravenyoej/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases store data and organize them in rows and columns, much like spreadsheets.
+SQL, on the other hand, is a language optimized for the sole purpose of querying data.
+So, if we had a Database Management System, we would use SQL to query data held in a relational database.

 - [ ] Why do tables need a `primary key`?

+Because we need a way of uniquely identifying a specific row in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+An intermediary table

 ## Minimum Viable Product